 - Promoting leading practice and raising standards of councillor development and support through the Wales Charter for Member Support and Development

 - Supporting councils’ arrangements for personal development review for councillors, including workshops for those involved and undertaking or sourcing peers to undertake reviews for councillors who chose to seek this outside of their local arrangements

 - Commissioning and designing the Welsh Leadership programme for councillors

 Coaching, training and workshops provided by WLGA officers.

 - Chairing skills for councillors: An interactive workshop covering the key skills required to chair meetings effectively.
 This provides councillors with some examples of good practice and encourages them to consider their own performance as chairs or vice chairs

 - Scrutiny Chairing: An interactive workshop covering the key skills required to chair meetings effectively.
 This workshop caters for the specialist needs of the chairs of overview and scrutiny committees.

 Similar bespoke workshops on request where expertise is available in the WLGA.
 For example induction workshops

 Workshops are typically 2hrs.
 Maximum numbers 15 councillors per workshop.
 Workshops can be delivered to councillors from one or a group of authorities.
-All workshop materials will be bilingual but sessions are delivered in English, councils may therefore wish to arrange simultaneous translation as appropriate.
+Workshops can be provided through the medium of Welsh or English through simultaneous translation.